Takigaks – Once Were Hunters: Filming trips

 Jääskeläinen went on the first filming trip alone, but during the subsequent three trips she had a cameraman as well as a sound man.

 During the first trip Jääskeläinen found the persons whom she would film, made a deal with them and made sure that they were interested in participating in this project.

 The filming trips were rather long, a one-way trip might take two or even three weeks, because connections might not function or weather could delay the travel.
 Thus it was natural that much time was spent on location.

 Jääskeläinen was the only one in the group who could speak Russian, so she took care of all the practical matters.
-For a woman to have that role was something new for the most of the locals.
+For a woman to have that role was something new for most of the locals.

 The making of the film took five years.
 Time and again the project was abandoned, and then resurrected again, “I had a feeling that this would never be completed”.